b0kch01/NitroType-Bot/README.md

 # Installation
 - **Important:** make sure you have _Google Tesseract_ installed with PATH added https://github.com/tesseract-ocr/tesseract
+- Windows:
+    - Run latest executable from the <a href="https://github.com/B0kCh01/NitroType-Bot/releases/latest">releases section</a>
+- MacOS (**Warning:** don't run unless you know what you are doing!):
     - Run with Python 3
-- Make sure to have these installed with pip:
+    - Make sure to have these modules installed with pip:
         ```
-    python -m pip install pyautogui pytesseract keyboard Pillow
+        python3 -m pip install pyautogui pytesseract keyboard
         ```

 # Controls
 ## Automatic